zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 * show what height at which you had a claim to the winning part of the probabilistic value.
 * You pay a safety deposit.
 * this potential winner gets added to a list of potential winners, or this increases the priority of your existing ownership claim.
+* you can only do this if your sortition clain will have the highest priority.

 3) sortition evidence

 * which potential winner did not win.
+* a signed waiver showing that they gave up control, with a contract hash.
-* evidence to prove that they had signed away ownership of the winning part of the probability space.
+* evidence P2SH to make the contract return `true`. the winning part of the probability state is in the top of the stack before contract execution.
-* they get removed from the list of potential winners.
+* they get removed from the list of potential winners, but their `candidate` element is still in the merkle tree, this prevents them from giving the same evidence again to spam the blockchain.
+* you can only do this for the clain that is currently at the top of the priority list.

 4) sortition timeout